Appin (company): Legacy

+Alumni firms

 Following Norman Shark's public attribution of the Telenor hack to Appin, the company faced increasing scrutiny, and the group began scaling back its online presence.
 Around that time, former Appin employees branched out, founding similar hack-for-hire firms.
+Khare's lawyers have said he cannot be held responsible for the activities of those alumni firms, comparing such attribution to "holding Harvard University responsible for the terrorist bombings carried out by its former student Ted Kaczynski."

-Two such companies—BellTroX InfoTech Services led by Sumit Gupta and CyberRoot Risk Advisory—started collaborating with Appin, sharing staff and computer infrastructure for their hacking operations.
+Two such companies—BellTroX Infotech Services, led by Sumit Gupta, and CyberRoot Risk Advisory—started collaborating with Appin, sharing staff and computer infrastructure for their hacking operations.

 Their activities were identified using a database of over 80,000 phishing emails sent to 13,000 targets from 2013 to 2020.
-This database was vetted by six expert groups, with each group independently confirming recognized hacking activity.
+This database was vetted by six expert groups, with each group independently confirming recognised hacking activity.

 Further analysis by Mandiant, LinkedIn, Google, and court records revealed that the hacking was carried out by three Appin-linked companies with an intermingling of resources among them.
-This network of mercenaries charged clients anywhere from a few thousand to millions of dollars, while paying workers just $370 per month.
+This network of mercenaries charged clients anywhere from a few thousand to over a million dollars, while paying workers just $370 per month.

-The hackers targeted attorneys and their clients—including companies, advocacy groups, media organisations, and business executives.
+The hackers targeted attorneys and their clients, including companies, advocacy groups, media organisations, and business executives.
 According to Shane Huntley of Google's threat intelligence team, these attacks had "real potential to undermine the legal process."
-Media reports have linked Appin alumnus Sumit Gupta to criminal cases, former Israeli policeman Aviram Azari, Dark Basin, and the wider network of Indian hackers.
+Reuters linked Appin alumnus Sumit Gupta to Aviram Azari, a former Israeli policeman who was sentenced to 80 months in prison for his role in a global hack-for-hire scheme, the Dark Basin campaign, and the wider network of Indian hack-for-hire operators.
+In a 2020 interview with Reuters, Gupta denied wrongdoing, acknowledging that he provided technical support to private detectives but stating he was not personally involved in cyber espionage.
+By 2023, attempts to reach him were unsuccessful.

+Rebrandings and aftermath

 Appin Technology rebranded multiple times before adopting the name Sunkissed Organic Farms in 2017.
 Its subsidiaries also underwent rebranding.
-In 2015, Appin Software Security—which billed private eyes for the hacking work—became Adaptive Control Security Global Corporate (ACSG).
+In 2015, Appin Software Security became Adaptive Control Security Global Corporate (ACSG).

-Rajat Khare resigned as director of Appin Technology in 2016 and resides in Switzerland.
-After the Swiss criminal investigation into his hacking of the Hargitays was closed, in the fall of 2020, Khare purchased a villa in Switzerland for 13.5 million Swiss francs from the daughter of a Ukrainian oligarch.
-According to SRF Investigativ, "he now presents himself as a renowned start-up investor."

-In September 2023, The Economic Times reported that Rajat and Shweta Khare had purchased a plot in Delhi for ₹760 million (about $9.1 million).
-Together, they run Boundary Holding, a Luxembourg-based venture capital firm.

-Rajat Khare's family controls companies founded under the Appin name, as well as the renamed Indian firms, including ACSG, which describes itself as a "critical infrastructure protection company that caters to government clients."
+Later, Rajat Khare resigned as director of the company (by then renamed from Appin Technology) in 2016 and moved to Switzerland, where, according to SRF Investigativ, "he now presents himself as a renowned start-up investor."
+Together with his wife Shweta, Khare runs Boundary Holding, a Luxembourg-based venture capital firm.
+His family controls companies founded under the Appin name, as well as the renamed Indian firms, including ACSG, which describes itself as a "critical infrastructure protection company that caters to government clients."